-A well-known example of these large-scale ore-controlling structures is the NE-SW structure that runs through Antamina, in Peru (figure 2).
-Other examples of world-class deposits where similar types of structure have been mapped include: Grasberg, OK Tedi and Porgera (New Guinea, see e.g. Garwin et al., 2005), the Kalgoorlie Super Pit (Yilgarn Craton, West Australia, see e.g. Mole et al., 2012) and many others in Australia (McCuaig & Hronsky, 2014).
-And possibly the most famous examples are the Carlin & Battle Mountain-Eureka Trends in the Great Basin of the western US (Grauch et al., 2003).
+A well-known example of these large-scale ore-controlling structures is the NE-SW oriented Querococha Arch structure (Love et al., 2004) that runs through Antamina, in Peru (figure 2).
+Other examples of world-class deposits where similar types of structure have been mapped include: Grasberg, OK Tedi and Porgera (New Guinea, see e.g. Hill et al., 2002; Garwin et al., 2005), numerous ore deposits in NW Argentina and N Chile (e.g. Chernicoff et al., 2002; Richards 2003), the Kalgoorlie Super Pit (Yilgarn Craton, West Australia, see e.g. Mole et al., 2012) and several others in Australia (McCuaig & Hronsky, 2014).
+Possibly the most famous examples of fundamental basement structures that control the locations of giant ore deposits at a regional scale are the Carlin and Battle Mountain-Eureka Trends in the Great Basin of the western US (Grauch et al., 2003).

 Figure 2: Region around Antamina mine, Peru (yellow arrow).
-The strike-extensive structure that runs through the Antamina deposit causes significant deformation along its trace.
-This includes the area 200 km along strike to the NE from Antamina (blue box), within the Sub-Andean Fold-Thrust Belt, where an obvious change between deformation geometries on either side of the structure occurs.
-(Elevation data used: AW3D30 DEM)
+The strike-extensive Querococha Arch structure that runs through the Antamina deposit causes significant deformation along its trace.
+Deformation changes are most apparent in the area 200 km NE from Antamina (blue box), within the Sub-Andean Fold-Thrust Belt, where obvious changes between deformation geometries on either side of the structure occur (Elevation data used: AW3D30 DEM).

 - Strike-extensive.
 When mapped, these structures are significantly longer than the average fault in the same region.

-- Depth-extensive (they often reach the lithospheric mantle) with relatively steep dips (as imaged in geophysics), which means they are generally quite straight in map view.
+- Depth-extensive (they often reach the lithospheric mantle) with relatively steep dips (as imaged in geophysics).
+This means they are often fairly straight in map view.

 - Commonly juxtapose distinctly different basement domains.

 - Multiply-reactivated during different phases of deformation.
-The sense of movement of these structures upon reactivation depends on the orientation of the prevailing stress field, so they often undergo variable senses of movement throughout their very long history.
+The sense of movement of these structures upon reactivation depends on the orientation of the prevailing stress field.
+These structures often undergo variable senses of movement throughout their very long geologic history.

 - Vertically-accretive growth histories.
 Undisturbed younger sedimentary/volcanic deposits (or obducted rocks) can cover the structure during periods of inactivity, but upon reactivation of the underlying structure, such deposits tend to deform along its’ trace.
 When this deformation succeeds, the basement structure propagates upwards and continues its’ vertical accretion (figure 3).